 Oak View Brain Injury Lawyer

 Life may never be the same again when a person has suffered a traumatic brain injury (TBI).
-Learning to live life around your own brain injury or a close family member can be very difficult.
+Living around your brain injury or a close family member can be very difficult.
 Often, family members must adjust their routines to accommodate the new medical crisis.

 Although some brain injuries only require short-term treatment and rehabilitation, others can last a lifetime.
-If this injury resulted in an accident from someone else's negligence, an injury attorney could advocate on your behalf to get the help you and your family need.
+If this injury resulted in an accident from someone else's negligence, an injury attorney could advocate for the help you and your family need.

 If you have suffered a traumatic head injury in an accident, you may be able to pursue a personal injury claim for compensation to pay for your medical bills, treatments, and other expenses.
 Call our experienced Oak View brain injury attorneys at (805) 372-0200 for a free consultation.What is a Traumatic Brain Injury?

-Most doctors often use the terms “head injuries,” “brain injuries,” and “traumatic brain injuries" interchangeably.
-Each term means that your head and brain have suffered some type of major force trauma.
+Most doctors often use the terms "head injuries," "brain injuries," and "traumatic brain injuries" interchangeably.
+Each term means that your head and brain have suffered major force trauma.

-There are many different causes of traumatic brain injuries, but traffic accidents are the most common.
+Traumatic brain injuries have many causes, but traffic accidents are the most common.
 Although motor vehicle accidents cause many people to suffer a TBI, this type of injury can also occur due to:

 - Slip and falls

 - Physical assault

 - Playing a contact sport